vmware-tanzu-labs/yaml-overlay-tool/docs/sections/useCasesForKubernetes.md

 [Back to Table of Contents](../documentation.md)

-# Kubernetes Common Use-Cases and Patterns
+# Common use-cases and patterns for Kubernetes

 The following set of examples will help you quickly achieve common tasks in the context of Kubernetes YAML manifests.

-All of these examples are available for your convenience in [examples/kubernetes](../../examples/kubernetes) and are intended to be launched from the root of your local copy of the YAML Overlay Tool repository:
+All examples are available for your convenience in [examples/kubernetes](../../examples/kubernetes) and are intended to be launched from the root of your local copy of the YAML Overlay Tool repository:

 ```bash
 yot -i examples/kubernetes/< example you wish to run >.yaml -o < desired output path >